kodamaChameleon/judy-maltego/README.md

 ## 💎 About

 Retreives search results from [judyrecords](https://judyrecords.com) and extract data.
+Due to the extreme variance in data formatting of millions of records, it is virtually impossible to guarantee all critical data points are extracted.
+This is why we recommend using this tool as a supplement to and not replacement for manually reviewing results of a judyrecords search.
 For more information about the terms of judyrecords, see [terms](https://judyrecords.com/terms).

 Please use this tool ethically by respecting people's privacy and only collecting intelligence where explicit permission has been granted or otherwise legally qualified to do so.
 We are not responsible for any illegal use.